 Should I be worried if my cat has consumed a Monstera Adansonii but is not showing symptoms?

-If your cat does not have any symptoms, there is nothing to worry about.
+If your cat has no symptoms, there is nothing to worry about.
 Try to keep the plant away from your cat’s reach.
-If your cat chews just a little bit of the plant, it may not show any symptoms such as excessive drooling, vomiting, difficulty in swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.
+Suppose your cat chews just a little bit of the plant.
+In that case, it may not show symptoms such as excessive drooling, vomiting, difficulty swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.

 Eating a Monstera Adansonii will most likely cause oral irritation, drooling, or ulcers in lips and gums.
-If these signs are not present, your cat may not have eaten it.
+If these signs are absent, your cat may not have eaten it.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.